survivejs/site/drafts/nextjs-interview.md

 In comparison, writing a simple PHP app can be as easy as just creating some files and deploying them.

-With Next.js we enable developers to build JavaScript apps with a simpler workflow like in the PHP example.
+With Next.js we enable developers to build JavaScript web apps with a simpler workflow like in the PHP example.
 Just create some files that export React components and deploy your app.
 No need to set up webpack or do any special routing or state management.

 Next.js also does server side rendering by default, among many other performance optimizations.